 Here is how a math picture works… Provide students with a blank sheet of paper and the equation page.

 Students then solve the equations and draw an image based on their answers.
-For example, it might say to draw 3 x 4 trees.
-Students will solve that equation and draw 12 trees.
+For example, if the equation says to draw 3 x 4 trees, students will solve that equation and draw 12 trees.

 Each monthly math picture activity comes with 4 picture and problem-solving pages.
 So you can use them throughout the test season.
 Math Pictures are available in both multiplication division and decimal operations.